 , a private company contracted by the City to provide medical and mental health services in Rikers Island jails, both in the contractor's hiring processes and treatment of mentally ill inmates.
 The investigation also revealed the DOC and Department of Health and Mental Hygiene ("DOHMH"), both responsible for supervising Corizon, failed to properly oversee the company's hiring and supervision of clinical staff.

 Along with the New York County District Attorney's Office and the NYPD, DOI announces the arrest of more than four dozen individuals – including 11 City Buildings Department and five City Housing Preservation and Development employees – in a widespread bribery scheme.
 The investigation began as a DOI undercover operation in which a Housing inspector alerted DOI about a bribe offer.
 The investigation found irregularities that raised questions about how buildings inspections had been conducted and led to the discovery of approximately $450,000 worth of alleged bribes in numerous schemes.
-Read the related release
+Read the related release on the indictment of 50 defendants involved in widespread housing fraud and bribery schemes

 In 2015, DOI investigations have led to strengthening the City Department of Buildings' enforcement of the law governing façade inspections (Read DOI's report on façade inspections